Bovespa Market Holidays

-When is the Next Brazilian Stock Exchange Holiday?The next Brazilian Stock Exchange holiday is All Souls Day and will be observed on November 2, 2018 which is 1 week from now.
+When is the Next Brazilian Stock Exchange Holiday?The next Brazilian Stock Exchange holiday is Corpus Christi Day and will be observed on June 20, 2019 which is 18 hours from now.

 List of 2017 Brazilian Stock Exchange Market Holidays (15)